cyrillzadra/information-retrieval/README.md

 			val idf: Map[String, Double] = filteredNumberOfDocmentsByTerm.mapValues(x => math.log(numberOfDocuments / x))

 	+ After index has been initialized program iterates again over stream evaluates a score for each document.
+		Scoring function is in class assignment.tdidf.TdIdfQuery.
+It uses previously generated index for idf.

+	+ All collected ScoredResults are then written to ranking-t-cyrill-zadra.run.

-3b) For "L" -> Language based model
+3b) For "L" -> Language based relevance model

-	+
+	Formula ***

+	+ 	+ Class assignment.tdidf.TdIdfAlertsTipster first creates idfModel by iterating
+		over Stream which is done in assignment.tdidf.TdIdfIndex.
 	+
 	+